ifeanyimuogbo/jur-profile-builder/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-Note: I couldn't write jest/enzyme tests as I had to complete it within stipulated time.
+`Note`: I couldn't write jest/enzyme tests as I had to complete it within stipulated time.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`